sandialabs/InterSpec/target/patches/README.md

 # Building dependencies on macOS Catalina
-First, lets set the directory we will install all the pre-requesits to:
+First, lets set the directory we will install all the pre-requisites to:
 ```bash
 export MACOSX_DEPLOYMENT_TARGET=10.12
 export MY_WT_PREFIX=/path/to/install/prefix/to/macOS_wt3.3.4_prefix